wangdi4/llvm/llvm/docs/Intel/CSA/index.rst

 ..
 NOTE: These should be in alphabetical order.

+:doc:`CSALowerLoopIdioms`
+  A pass that lowers memcpy/memmove/memset intrinsics to CSA-friendly loops.
 :doc:`Dataflow Conversion <DataflowConversion>`
   The dataflow conversion pass of CSA.
 :doc:`Pathfinding Builtins <PathfindingBuiltins>`